Who’s Your Daddy?

 Slowly we turned to face each other, each having processed the words that the other had exclaimed in reaction to our assigned chaperone.
 His was face ashen and almost dejected - although I could tell that the fall of his countenance had been tempered for my benefit.
 Pastor Kelly was, after all, my father.

 Indeed, it was a terrible moment and could have been ugly – for there has never been a day in my life when I could endure a bad word uttered about my Pop.
-Alas, this condition has been chronic over the years – for even now I can assimilate a thousand rancid at my expense with far greater patience than I can the slightest off-colored remark raised about my father.
+Alas, this condition has been chronic over the years – for even now I can assimilate a thousand rancid words at my own expense with far greater patience than I can the slightest off-colored remark raised about my father.
 This is, of course, a son’s prerogative for which I offer no apology.

 Even so, I knew that my buddy had meant no slight or insult toward my father that day.
 Everyone in the group bore great love and respect for their pastor at the time.
 His reaction, I had the sense even then to discern, was largely due to that respect.
 Chuck was all but sure that his brand of fun and hi-jinx had been thwarted because of the authority that my father wielded within the organization.
 Surely our room would be the stuffiest – every moment a bible-thumping brow-beating anecdotal nightmare set to the melodious drone of chanting monks and deep, penetrating discussions.
 I don’t mean to impugn these things or suggest that any of them are bad – but one must bear in mind that this was the assimilation of a fourteen year old boy whose focus wavered between the next crowd-busting gag and the latest object of female infatuation.
 I was usually no different.
 Being assigned to the Pastor’s room was to my buddy what a flash of kryptonite might be to Superman.

-But I was armed with better intel than what my friend had used to form his perspective.
+But I was armed with better intel than what my friend used to form his perspective.
 I knew Pastor Kelly – not the mere power of his position or the perceptions that are often attributed to it.
 I knew the man as only a son can know him, and was certain that our room would be the envy of the trip.

 This is gonna be fun, I recall thinking as I scrutinized my buddy’s reaction - and from that moment began reassuring him that all was not lost.
 Here is where The Great Holy Spirit of our Mighty Heavenly Father began His work in my heart for a lesson that I have never forgotten.